michael-devlin/michael-devlin/README.md

 You can view My Portfolio site here (work in progress!): https://michael-devlin.netlify.app/

-### The Switch into Tech
+### My Joruney in Tech

-I now work for the public sector as a Designer at Made Tech, but I previoulsy worked in Academic Publishing.
-I made the career switch into tech so I could learn more about the technology behind the types of software I was using on a daily basis in both my professional and personal life.
+I made the career switch into tech in early 2021 so I could learn more about the technology behind the types of software I was using in both my professional and personal life.
 It started as a hobby and has since become a professional interest – driven by my passion for augmenting user experience.
+I now work as a Designer at Made Tech where I design sites, apps, and services for the public sector.

 - 📫    Contact me: